theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/extraction-parameters.md

 progressstate: 5
 ---

-The following section contains information about the extraction parameters that can be edited in the window "Run extractions".

-### Run an Extraction

-The extraction parameters define how data is extracted from the source.
+The Board Connector Designer can run extractions by passing parameters that define how data is extracted from the source.

+The following categories of extraction parameters are available:

+- [Extraction](#extraction) parameters affect the extraction settings.
+- [Source](#source) parameters affect the SAP connection settings.
+- [Custom](#custom) parameters correspond to the user-defined runtime parameters of an extraction.

+The parameters can be accessed in the "Run Extraction" window. <br>
+Select an extraction in the Main Window Overview and click **[Run]** to open the "Run Extraction" window.
+For more information see [Running an extraction](../getting-started/run-an-extraction)).

 ![Extraction parameters](/img/content/board/Run-Extraction.png){:class="img-responsive"}

-To open the "Run extractions" window, select an extraction in the main window of the Designer and click **[Run]** (see details in [Running an extraction](../getting-started/run-an-extraction)).

 ### Extraction